r-lib/scales/README.md

 * Bounds: various ways of rescaling the data

-* Scaling functions: these pull together palettes, bounding functions and transformations to provide a complete pathway from raw data to perceptual properties
+* Scaling functions: pull together palettes, bounding functions and transformations to provide a complete pathway from raw data to perceptual properties